MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 RevoScaleR allows you to read or write data from virtually any database for which you can obtain an ODBC driver, a standard software interface for accessing relational data.

 ODBC connectivity is managed through an ODBC Driver Manager installed on the computer running Microsoft R. On Windows, the driver manager is built in.
 On Linux systems, RevoScaleR supports [unixODBC](http://www.unixodbc.org/), which you will need to install.
+Once the manager is installed, you can proceed to install individual database drivers for all of the data sources you need to support.

 To import data from a relational database management system, do the following: